wes5083/batch-processor/README.md

-# monitor XML file and move PDF and XML file into different folder
+# Monitor XML file and move PDF and XML file into different folder

 ## Download jar into your local